guilchaves/front-end-practice-portifolio/README.md

 # Front-end practice portifolio

-Some front-end projects build for practice.
+Some simple front-end projects build for practice.
 The projects are from the App Brewery's 2020 Web Development Bootcamp course.

 ## TinDog Webpage